deji445/https---github.com-deji445-Hostel-Management-Frontend/README.md

 -----the Admin Workflow-----

+  username-any

+  password-should not be less than 6 characters for

---Login with the only admin username and password (username-any///password-any for###admim-code###- use- letmein123) you can find it in .env
+  ###admim-code###- use- letmein123-----you can find it in .env

 Create Room: fill hostel_id, room_number, capacity, select from image dropdown, description